CS109Group67/lendingclub/EDA.md

 We removed variables from the `loanstats` dataset that would not be meaningful in the modeling for the following reasons:
 1. LC recently began reporting some new variables which are not reported in the term-complete subset.
 2. LC recently began accepting joint loans and variables related to coborrowers are empty in the term-complete subset.
-3. We designed three outcome features based on the set of dependent variables (see next section)
+3. We designed three outcome features based on the set of dependent variables (see [Outcome Feature Design](https://cs109group67.github.io/lendingclub/EDA.html#3-outcome-feature-design))
 4. Some variables are non-standard text descriptions or otherwise inconsequential